paketo-buildpacks/paketo-website/content/docs/buildpacks/language-family-buildpacks/nodejs.md

 {{< /code/copyable >}}

 ## Node Start Command
-The Node.js CNB allows you to build a Node.js app that does not relay on any external packages.
+The Node.js CNB allows you to build a Node.js app that does not rely on any external packages.
 To detect whether for not the app is a Node.js app the Node.js app looks for one of the following files in your apps root directory:
 - `server.js`